ICCMA

 Fixed-SAT-Solver Comparison

 If a solver takes part in the Fixed-SAT-Solver comparison, the solver must implement the IPASIR interface for incremental SAT solvers.
-We will provide an example later on.
+For examples, we provide a simple example, and also see the IPASIR repository.
 The solver will then interact with a SAT solver only with the IPASIR interface and be compiled with a specific SAT solver for ICCMA 2025.
 Taking part in the Fixed-SAT-Solver comparison excludes then use of any other search engine similar to SAT solvers (like answer set programming).
 Usage of a SAT solver is limited to usage of the IPASIR interface (i.e., the solver may only use the interface to delegate computationally intenstive computations).
 The organizers reserve the right to remove submissions to the Fixed-SAT-Solver comparison based on a case-by-case analysis.

 References